edis0n-zhang/secret-hitler-player/README.md

 3. The rules of the stage and their goal
 4. Gave a history of the discussions between players (discussed before voting and after enacting a policy)

+# How to Run
+Clone the repository, `cd` into simulator, and run `python HitlerGame.py`.

 # Tech Stack
+1. Pinecone Vector DB
+2. OpenAI Embeddings + GPT-4o

 ![Tech Stack](techstack.png)

 # Credits